 Peercoin (PPC) is a peer-to-peer cryptocurrency that has piqued the interest of many a trader over recent years.
-This guide shows you how to buy Peercoin (PPC) and how to trade it in 2020.
+This guide explains what Peercoin is and why the coin might have value.

 Compare where to buy Peercoin, and open an account

-Read on to find out more about Peercoin and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to buy Peercoin.
+Read on to find out more about Peercoin and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed already.

 What is Peercoin?

 Just like Bitcoin (BTC) and many other cryptocurrencies, Peercoin is a form of digital cash that relies on blockchain to facilitate transactions.
 While there are many similarities, Peercoin is an alternative to Bitcoin that doesn’t rely on the huge amount of energy needed to power the BTC network.
 It achieves this by using a cost-efficient proof-of-stake concept.

 Some traders believe Peercoin has had its heyday, and it’s easy to see why.
 Back in 2013, Peercoin was ranked as the third-largest cryptocurrency in the world.
 These days, however, it’s not even in the top 100, but don’t let that take the wind out of your sails – Peercoin is still worth trading and there’s still money to be made.